tonyaytlo/Android-XDK/README.md

 ```

 ## <a name="contributing"></a>Contributing
-Layer UI is an Open Source project maintained by Layer.
+The Android XDK is an Open Source project maintained by Layer.
 Feedback and contributions are always welcome and the maintainers try to process patches as quickly as possible.
 Feel free to open up a Pull Request or Issue on Github.

 ## <a name="license"></a>License

-Layer UI is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
+The Android XDK is licensed under the terms of the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 Please see the [LICENSE](LICENSE) file for full details.

 ## <a name="contact"></a>Contact

-Layer UI was developed in San Francisco by the Layer team.
+The Android XDK was developed in San Francisco by the Layer team.
 If you have any technical questions or concerns about this project feel free to reach out to [Layer Support](mailto:support@layer.com).

 ### <a name="credits"></a>Credits